onodu/NumberConverter/README.md

 ### Procedure toInteger
 Input:
-- inputNumber - string form of MPI number in system base1.
+- inputNumber - string form of a MPI in system base1.

 Output:
 - num - MPI form of inputNumber.

 Variables:
-- digits - vector of chars 0,..,9,a,..,z, where item index from the beginning denotes numeral value of this symbolic digit.
+- digits - vector of chars 0,..,9,a,..,z, where item's index from the beginning denotes numeral value of this symbolic digit.
 Indicies are 0-based.

 ```
 1. Put MPIs num := 0, num2 := 1.